 Jazz and Blues in Tokyo

-Another popular form of music event in Tokyo you can enjoy live is Jazz music.
-Don’t miss the chance to be able to experience an incredible performance by well known artists from all over the world.
+Another popular form of music event in Tokyo you can enjoy live Jazz music.
+Don’t miss the chance to be able to experience an incredible performance by well-known artists from all over the world.
 The events are from January to September.
 Keep up with all the events by regularly checking the legendary Blue Note in Tokyo and the Billboard Cafe’s live schedules.
 The same company that runs the billboard music charts in the US, also run a cafe with live Jazz and blues.

 Here are some additional websites to get a full list of helpful Jazz bars in Tokyo:

 Concerts in Japan are fun just like anywhere else.
 Many artists travel to Japan to perform for their loyal fans.
 Depending on how popular the artist is in Japan and how much the artist loves Japan, they may come every year or every several years.
 Legendary older music acts like Mariah Carey, Celine Dion, Kiss, and New Order come every 5 to 10 years.